opencardev/crankshaft/README.md

 To file a bug or an enhancement idea, please file an issue on this repository.

-To help us help you, before reporting problems to this repository, I would appreciate if you could try [running Crankshaft under X11 under dev mode](https://github.com/htruong/crankshaft/wiki/Crankshaft-dev-mode).
+To help us help you, before reporting problems to this repository, I would appreciate if you could try [running Crankshaft under X11](https://github.com/htruong/crankshaft/wiki/Crankshaft-dev-mode).
 This will help in cases you use non standard hardware, for example, a custom HDMI screen.
 To make the distribution easier and lightweight, by default I opted to run OpenAuto under EGL instead of relying on X11, and this might cause OpenAuto to behave in ways that OpenAuto's author rather not deal with :)

 Known problems
 --